tejaswigowda/strata-editor/guides/ANIMATION.md

 > Part of the [Strata documentation](../README.md#documentation).
 See also:
 > [The language](LANGUAGE.md) · [JS Shell](JS_SHELL.md) · [AI guide](AI_GUIDE.md)

-The **Animations** tab is the **scene-wide universal Timeline** — one absolute clock (`editor.timeline`) for the whole scene, not a bag of per-object clips.
+The **Animations** tab is the **scene-wide universal Timeline**: one absolute clock (`editor.timeline`) for the whole scene, not a bag of per-object clips.
 It is the single source of truth for authoring, retiming, and playback.
 (The legacy per-clip editor is superseded and no longer mounted.)

 - **One clock, many tracks.** Each track targets a scene entity **by selector string** (objects, and addressables that live outside the graph like the **camera**).
-Every animation is an **absolute-time event** `{ at, op, args, dur }` — `at` is absolute time on the scene clock, not relative to the previous event.
+Every animation is an **absolute-time event** `{ at, op, args, dur }`. `at` is absolute time on the scene clock, not relative to the previous event.
 - **The timeline UI** shows one row per track, event **blocks** at their absolute `at` (block width = `dur`), and a single **playhead** across all tracks.
 Play / pause / scrub drive the one clock; drag a block to retime, drag its right edge to resize.
 A code panel shows the compiled `$S().then()` sugar so sugar and absolute timeline stay in sync.
 - **Versioned and exportable.** The timeline is the representation that gets **versioned** (in the scene JSON, git-diffable) and **exported** to glTF keyframes.
 Compilation to a `THREE.AnimationClip` (which drives both playback and export) is a separate, injectable step, so the representation stays portable and node-testable.
 - Every edit goes through `SetTimelineCommand` (undoable); the one scene-wide clip recompiles live.

 ## AI-authored animation

 The AI authors animation from natural language: "make the box bounce", "spin the wheel 360 over 2 seconds", "fade it out".
 The **primary path is deterministic recipes** (`spin`, `bounce`, `pulse`, `fade`, `orbit`, `shake`).
 The host expands them into winding-safe tracks on the universal timeline, command-backed.
-The model never writes keyframe math — it emits ops, and each anim op becomes an absolute-time event (the "op-JSON of time").
+The model never writes keyframe math.
+It emits ops, and each anim op becomes an absolute-time event (the "op-JSON of time").
 Ops are recorded by **selector string** (resolved at compile time), so scene-wide addressables like the camera still record even when the live set is empty.

 **Entrance animations** (objects appear with style):